 - practice talking to racist white people (case study*)

-- get clarity on your role
+- get clarity on your role in ending racism

 - learn a framework to make a difference